B3CTOR/ursina-catcher-game/README.md

 ## General info

 This is a (very) little game made with Python 3.9 and the free and open source engine Ursina.
+In the assets directory you will find the

 I have tried to convert the .py file with all the assets into a single .exe file but I couldn't, if you download the program and convert it into a one .exe file successfuly contact please contact me.